tomoya-sasaki/Code_Tips/C-Cpp/inheritance.md

 In Ex.1, the compiler sees that `bDerived` is a `Base*`.
 Since `NonVirtual` is not virtual, it does the resolution on class `Base`.

-When we call `Virtual()` in `Derived` class, he selecction of method happens at run-time, not compile-time.
+When we call `Virtual()` in `Derived` class (in Ex.1), he selecction of method happens at run-time, not compile-time.
 What happens at compile-time is that the compiler sees that this is a `Base*`, and that it's calling a virtual method, so it insert a call to the virtual method table (vtable) instead of class `Base`.
 This vtable is instantiated at run-time.